AZaviruha/mawulijo/mawulijo/content/projects/mattfinucane-static.md

 Serving over HTTPS using the HTTP/2 protocol speeds things up signigicantly, especially for image assets.

-The landing page for the site loads in approximately 3.7 seconds over a simulated Edge connection, a third of the time that was required to load the older version of the site.
+The landing page for the site loads in approximately 3.7 seconds over a simulated Edge connection.